Specifications

 Assay Principle:

-The Thyroxine (T4) ELISA Kit quantitatively measures T4 in serum, plasma, urine, fecal extracts, and tissue culture media.
-The Thyroxine (T4) ELISA Kit is a competitive ELISA with a run time of 1.5 hours.
+The DetectX® Thyroxine (T4) ELISA Kit quantitatively measures T4 in serum, plasma, fecal extracts, and tissue culture media.
+This competitive ELISA kit has a run time of 1.5 hours.
 Please read the complete kit insert for more information before performing this assay.
+Use our provided T4 standard to generate a standard curve for the assay.

 Background: